Nishit223/aws-three-tier-architecture/README.md

 ## Introduction

-Three-tier architecture is a software design pattern that separates an application into three logical layers: the presentation tier, the application tier, and the data tier.
-Each tier runs on its own infrastructure and can be developed, scaled, and maintained independently.
+A three-tier web application architecture is a way of organizing a web application into three main parts: the presentation layer, the application layer, and the data layer.
+Each of these layers has its own role and works separately, which makes the application easier to update, manage, and scale when needed.

-This document describes a three-tier architecture implemented on Amazon Web Services (AWS), designed for high availability, security, and scalability.
+In this document, a three-tier web application architecture is implemented using Amazon Web Services (AWS), with a focus on building a system that is reliable, secure, and scalable.

 ## Architecture Diagram